 It features the same small design but ups the power – at least on the CPU side – its integrated graphics still aren’t powerful enough for video or photo editing at high resolutions.
 Still, you get four USB-C Thunderbolt 3 ports for hooking up multiple monitors, making it pretty good value overall.

 Read the full review: Apple mac mini.

 Apple’s newest Mac Pro (unofficially named the ‘cheesegrater’) has just been completely revamped.
 This is the older model (very unofficially named the trashcan) from six years ago, which Apple is no longer selling, but it still has something to offer business users if you can pick it refurbished or in the sale.

 Read the full review: Apple Mac Pro.

 Best mobile workstation for business

 While we are sad that Apple has retired the 15-inch MacBook Pro, we’re more than happy to see the MacBook Pro (16-inch, 2019) on the shelves.
 As thin, light and sleek as ever, this doesn’t feel like a 16-inch behemoth.
 If you’re worried that this was going to be bulky and awkward to use, don’t be.

 Read the full review: MacBook Pro (16-inch, 2019).

 While it's since been replaced by the 16-inch version (included above), it's still a powerful portable machine with a great display and strong technical specifications when it comes to its processor, RAM, and storage, and of course, graphics handling.

-Read the full review: MacBook Pro (15-inch, 2019) (opens in new tab).
+Read the full review: MacBook Pro (15-inch with retina display).

 Best Mac laptop replacement for business

 One consideration for business users is that it doesn’t have a headphone port, so you’d need to pair it with a pair of AirPods or other Bluetooth-equipped headphones for private calls.